 “Any of these locations should be sufficient,” Cole responded in his aristocratic British accent.
 “Dress the part, and do clean up your mess.
 Let me know where you were so I can have someone attend to any details you might have missed.”

 Scott nodded and left Cole to get changed.
-Feeding on vagrants meant looking like one, so no one passing by would look twice.
-Humans for the most part despised beggars and homeless.
+Feeding on vagrants meant looking like one so passers-by wouldn't look twice.
+Humans, for the most part, despised beggars and homeless.
 They avoided eye contact, even if there was a scuffle going on, which made them perfect for meals when prior arrangements for blood couldn't be made.

 Pulling his hood up to cover his unique silver dye-job, Scott slinked into the alley like a predator.
 About twenty feet in he came across a man sleeping on a box next to a large black bag of trash.
 Scott wrinkled his nose at the urine and whiskey that permeated the narrow space between the buildings.
 On the other side of the man, a woman leaned against the bricks, her eyes rolled back as she relished in some high or another.
 She didn’t even notice Scott approach.

 He laid his hand on her throat lightly, startling her.

 “Imma gonna scream,” she managed to gurgle out, “Don’t touch me.”

 “But you’d like that, wouldn’t you?”
 Scott purred.
 “For someone like me to touch you?
 I imagine I’m the best looking man who’s touched you in a long time, aren’t I?”

 As he spoke, Scott exhaled, focusing on the pheromones his kind were able to produce during the feeding process to calm the prey.
 This too was something he had little practice with, but his skills were enough to get this wretch of a rail-thin woman to give him a dirty little smile.

 “Let’s make a deal then,” he continued.
 “I’ll let you touch me if you let me touch you.”